sarahpearman/data-stories/final-project-part1.md

 ### Setup

 Adoption of smart speakers and voice assistants is growing.
-Pew Research found that nearly half of Americans surveyed used voice assistants in May 2017, and 17% on a standalone device such as an Amazon Echo [topline data here](https://www.pewresearch.org/wp-content/uploads/2017/12/voice-assistants-TOPLINE-and-METHODOLOGY-FINAL-COPY-EDITED.pdf).
-About two years later, in their June 2019 American Trends Panel, Pew found that 25% of households surveyed had standalone voice assistant devices [topline data here](https://www.pewresearch.org/wp-content/uploads/2019/11/FT_19.11.21_SmartSpeaker_methods-topline-final-11.21.pdf).
+Pew Research found that nearly half of Americans surveyed used voice assistants in May 2017, and 17% on a standalone device such as an Amazon Echo ([topline data here](https://www.pewresearch.org/wp-content/uploads/2017/12/voice-assistants-TOPLINE-and-METHODOLOGY-FINAL-COPY-EDITED.pdf)).
+About two years later, in their June 2019 American Trends Panel, Pew found that 25% of households surveyed had standalone voice assistant devices ([topline data here](https://www.pewresearch.org/wp-content/uploads/2019/11/FT_19.11.21_SmartSpeaker_methods-topline-final-11.21.pdf)).

 ### Conflict